e271828e/Flight.jl/prototypes/kernel/README.md

 that is not a base tick runs the zero-arg bodies: an empty due set is arity selection, never a sentinel index failing every gate (D-185).

+**Increment 6 — events at boundaries.** The declaration surface — ordered named `events` of `Event(guard, handler)` pairs, positional `project` — and the whole §10.6 machinery behind it: detection policy read off the guard's probed return type, the handler return law held key by key at the probe, and the boundary macro-sequence in its final form, integrate → project → [sweep → guards → handlers] iterated to quiescence under `firing_budget` → all due `g` updates.
+The three per-event registers are plain vectors on the `Simulation`, and boundary zero derives fires-at-`t₀` from all-not-holding priors.
+Localization is absent: a sign-form guard detects at boundaries under the stand-in below.

     julia --project=. check.jl

 ## What is real here